p0six/cpsc481/README.md

 appropriate AI modeled after the original PAC-MAN ghost behaviors, triggered using the "-o" command line argument.
 We added a flag -d to display the paths ghosts intended targets.
 Also, we made it so you can play against each on or as many of the ghosts that you would like to play against being specified by their names like --blinky or --pinky.
 Lastly, we added --reinforcementLearning in with a set of 5 weights.
+Modified to support getBetterPacmanPosition().

 ####searchAgents.py
 Added a function that returns the set of directions from start location (x1,y1) to end location (x2, y2).